How to Set Up and Manage Fulfilled By Merchant (FBM) Offers on Amazon

 If you ship your Amazon FBM orders via USPS, then you should probably select a 2-4 or 3-5 days shipping time with 1-day handling time since USPS even first-class delivers packages in that time frame.

 It’s important to “ship out” the products in Seller Central as you get them.
 That handling time means how long you have to confirm the shipments on Amazon.
 Take a look at this order I got in the afternoon of Thursday, April 10.

 Since my handling time on this item is 1-2 days, I have two business days to confirm that it has shipped.

 So, I need to update it as shipped in Seller Central by Monday.
 If I do not, I will get docked for a late shipment.
 Enough of those, and I will get my account suspended.

 Since I have transit time in my shipping settings set to 3-5 days, I have to deliver the product by Monday, April 20.
 That would be 5 business days out from the latest I can ship it by.

 Amazon actively tracks your FBM shipments using the tracking number you provide them.
-They require this so they can give your customer updates on its progress and to make sure you are shipping and delivering in the allotted time frame.
+They require this so they can give your customer updates on its progress and make sure you are shipping and delivering in the allotted time frame.